 In general, it was concluded that the radiation protection standards at Bruce Power address the guidance given in the WANO guideline.
-Some micro-gaps were identified regarding instances when the use of the action tracking process did not result in resolution of the identified RP issues.
+Some micro-gaps were identified pertaining to ineffective use of the action tracking process to address RP issues.
 These gaps are shown in Table 7 under SF15-4.